-I founded a philosophy reading group for students at the University of Iowa, the Bertrand Russell Society – Iowa Chapter.
+I founded a philosophy reading group for students at the University of Iowa, the BRS – Iowa Chapter.
 We mainly organize lectures from visiting scholars and discuss Russell’s works together.
 Recent works we have read include:

 - The Problems of Philosophy (1912) in Fall 2015